s-makina/calculator-js/README.md

 # Description
 The solution is built using html, css and Vue js.
 I have chosen vue js for better HTML DOM Manipulation.

-The app can support basic math operations such us Add, Subtract, divide, multiply and other math functions such us COS, LOG, SIN and TAN
+The app can support basic math operations such us Add, Subtract, divide, multiply and other math functions such as COS, LOG, SIN and TAN

 # Installation
 Clone the project into your local computer.